sonocotta/esparagus-media-center/README.md

 ## Louder Esparagus

-Louder Esparagus is a top-of-the-range model that uses modern highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
-With 25W per channel stereo output, it packs a punch and can easily enlive living quarters or dorm rooms.
-It is highly efficient, but much more demanding for power when cranked, therefore it uses USB-C Power Delivery to pull up to 65W from the wall power adapter.
-It can be used both with Wi-Fi and Ethernet (to make sure bad Wi-Fi would not interrupt the stream)
+Louder Esparagus is a top-of-the-range model that uses a modern, highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
+With 25W per channel stereo output, it packs a punch and can easily enliven living quarters or dorm rooms.
+It is highly efficient, but much more demanding for power when cranked; therefore, it uses USB-C Power Delivery to pull up to 65W from the wall power adapter.
+It can be used both with Wi-Fi and Ethernet (to make sure bad Wi-Fi does not interrupt the stream)

 The latest update allows a direct power through barrel jack as an alternative to the USB-PD to provide an alternative and allow more precise control over the power source for your audio